EricZinda/Perplexity/backlog.md

 New Language:
     Don't try different scoping trees that are equivalent Hi Pri:
-        - veggies -->  I don't know the words: veggies
-        - 1 order of water doesn't work
-        - my son's order is a glass of water --> nothing -even when he just ordered it
-        - order meal --> I don't think we have that here
-            - order vegetarian --> Host: I'm sorry, you can't order that here.
-Take a look at the menu to see what is available.
-            - Need to implement the rude "order x"
-            - this is being interpreted as "order of meal"
-            - I want to order a meal --> You already ordered a menu for you
-                - that works
 - Figure out what happened here
     --------------- 2024-07-14 22:59:51.468067 - ip-10-0-0-74.ec2.internal@1013: Interface:REST-, AfterInteractionData: YTd1N2h1NHp5aGpseW01cXpsbQ==-225951468041.backup
     USER: We are hungry!
     ('user',) is not we
     Host: How can I help you today?
+    - (fixed) Problem 1: bad error text
+    - (fixed) Problem 2: If this is an adjective used predicatively ('x is vegetarian') The user is stating a fact about something that we don't know If it is about themselves, just say "I did not know that!"

+        - Figure out what happened here
             --------------- 2024-07-14 23:00:03.570115 - ip-10-0-0-74.ec2.internal@1013: Interface:REST-, AfterInteractionData: YTd1N2h1NHp5aGpseW01cXpsbQ==-230003570091.backup
             USER: Want food
             [4, ['notwant', 'want', ('restaurant',)], 0]